Solo female travel tips hero image with a stylish woman overlooking the sea at sunset

 4. Build a personal safety system before the trip starts

 Share your itinerary with one trusted person.
-Turn on location sharing selectively if that feels right for you.
+Turn on location sharing if that feels right for you.
 Save local emergency numbers.
 Screenshot your passport, insurance card, and hotel confirmation.
 Keep a digital copy and a backup offline.

 5. Master the art of the solo date